JohnKaul/jcreate/readme.md

 * `jail.name` (REQUIRED) - The name of the jail
 * `jail.epairid` (REQUIRED) - This is the last few digits of the jails IP address.
+* `jail.packages` (OPTIONAL) - A file with a list of packages to be istalled via the host system.
 * `jail.mounts` (OPTIONAL) - The file which contains the mount locations.
 * `jail.config` (OPTIONAL) - The configuration script to be copied into the jail and executed.
 * `jail.mlock=1` (OPTIONAL) - Allow jail to mlock.